oliverJuhasz/familiar/README.md

 * Users can add hidden notes to characters and campaigns
 * Users can make ability or luck rolls for the characters
 * Users can initiate combat, which keeps track of characters health, status and sequence
-* Users can initiate a session
+* Users can initiate a game session
 * Session details (summary, players, etc.) is stored
 * Characters can be in active or passive state for a session
 * Users can request random ideas for party encounters
 * Runs locally in terminal
-* Data is persisted in JSON
+* Data is persisted in SQL

 Advanced features:
 * Supports multiple users with different roles (STORYTELLER or PLAYER)